Imagine customers walk into your store and you had to convince them to buy your products without speaking or using words.

 If you are a bit new to creating product content and if everything feels overwhelming, here’s a short explanation on how to create product content that sells.

-We’ve now seen what’s product content, rich product content, why it is important, an example to check your content on the product page, and how to create content that converts.
+We’ve now seen product content, rich product content, why it is essential, an example to check your content on the product page, and how to create content that converts.
+Let’s now look at how great ecommerce sales are directly proportional to great product content.

 1. Reduces your return rate

 A penny saved is a penny earned goes true in this.
-In research conducted by Contentfactory1, it is found that 30% of buyers abandoned their carts because they did not find enough information about the product.
-Good product content not only builds confidence in the brand but also reduces the return rate.
+In research conducted by Contentfactory1, it was found that 30% of buyers abandoned their carts because they did not find enough information about the product.
+Good product content builds confidence in the brand and reduces the return rate.

 2. Increases repeated visits and sales

-Selling not just once, but making them your frequent buyers is the real success.
-More than half, that is, 86% of people voted that they would buy from the same store if what they received was the same as what was described in the product description says a study by Deloitte.
+Selling not just once but making them your frequent buyers is the real success.
+More than half, that is, 86% of people, voted that they would buy from the same store if what they received was the same as what was described in the product description, according to a study by Deloitte.

 3. Increases new customer base

-That being said, how would you manage to post consistent, rich, accurate, product content across all platforms?
-Here are a few tips for you to manage them.
+That being said, how would you manage to post consistent, rich, accurate product content across all platforms?
+Here are a few tips for you to measure its performance.

-1. Bring all your product content under a unified repository using software that helps you manage it with almost no hassles.
-Also, health-check the content and distribute it the same across all platforms.
+1. Measuring product content using digital shelf analytics software helps you monitor performance and identify gaps within the content with almost no hassles.
+Also, health-checking the content and distributing it the same across all platforms.

-1. Set a standard for your product content and never compromise.
-Yes, the channel-specific guidelines may vary.
+2. Set a standard for your product content and channel guidelines so you never compromise on brand experience.
+Yes, the channel-specific policies may vary.
 But the essentials are almost similar across all ecommerce selling sites.

-1. Optimize your product content for SEO with rich and high ranking keywords using a digital shelf analytics platform.
-Infuse search terms in the title and other important description spots to shoot up your visibility.
+3. Optimize your product content for SEO with rich and high-ranking keywords using a digital shelf analytics platform.
+Infuse search terms in the title and other essential description spots to increase product visibility.

-1. Content has a direct impact on your click-throughs, sales, and conversions.
-Monitor your product content daily and empower the low performing ones with real-time conversion optimization.
+4. Content has a direct impact on your click-throughs, sales, and conversions.
+Monitor your product content with regular content audits and a channel compliance dashboard to empower the low-performing ones with real-time conversion optimization.

-Alternatively, you can deploy an ecommerce product content management and digital shelf analytics software like DigiSense360.
-It maintains a standard in your content by doing frequent health-checks, improves content based on varied guidelines for varied channels, points out content that needs improvement, infuses top-performing keywords in titles and descriptions, and more.
-You can opt to improve your product content and sales now, with DigiSense360.
+Alternatively, you can deploy an ecommerce product content auditing and digital shelf analytics software like DigiSense360.
+It maintains a standard in your content by doing regular audits, improves content based on varied guidelines for varied channels with custom scoreboards, points out content that needs improvement and other missing attributes, identifies top-performing keywords in titles and descriptions, and more.
+You can opt to improve your product content and grow sales now with DigiSense360.

 Author